List of Bad Girls characters: Rachel Hicks

-Rachel Hicks is a 19-year-old girl who is serving over a year in prison for possession of drugs.
+Rachel Hicks is a 19-year-old girl who is serving more than a year in prison for possession of drugs.
 She has a baby daughter named Maddie, who is taken in by her mother after her arrest.
 Rachel's mother puts Maddie into foster care as she is unable to look after her and wanted her life back.
 Rachel kills herself in the middle of series 1 after being bullied.